 Sandy & Jeff Naragon

-Delegates in more than 30 states have committed to help the Alliance launch more than 50 chapters in 2021.
-Our initial plan begins with the introduction of Alliance chapters in Austin, Atlanta, Orlando, Baltimore, Minneapolis and Los Angeles by the close of 2020.
+Delegates in more than 30 states launched more than 50 chapters in 2020.
+Our initial plan began with the introduction of Alliance chapters in Austin, Atlanta, Orlando, Baltimore, Minneapolis, and Los Angeles in early Q4 2020.
+Due to their success, and demand, the program has quickly grown with ambitions of international expansion coming in 2021 based on current demand in Canada and Europe.

-The mission of the Alliance Chapter Program is to provide local gathering points for LGBTQ real estate practitioners.
-We want to enrich members through education and networking opportunities that grow their businesses and enhance their professional lives.
+The mission of the Alliance Chapter Program is to provide local gathering points for LGBTQ+ and allied real estate and housing industry practitioners.
+We want to enrich members’ lives through education and networking opportunities that cultivate and grow their businesses and enhance their professional lives.
+We also aim to deliver rich advocacy and philanthropic platforms.

-Our quest is to build the scope and influence of chapters at the local level through partnerships with local nonprofits and through programming that integrates LGBTQ groups like NGLCC, PFLAG, NFHA and state and local real estate associations.
-We seek to increase the awareness and understanding of the issues and challenges that confront LGBTQ+ customers.
+Our quest is to build the scope and influence of chapters at the local level through partnerships with local nonprofits and through programming that integrates LGBTQ+ groups like NGLCC, PFLAG, NFHA, and state and local real estate associations.
+We seek to increase the awareness and understanding of issues and challenges that confront LGBTQ+ customers.

 The colors above depict the 13 Chapter Delegate Regions.